-Steaming, soothing, and so good it can make your soul sing, soup is the best, and it's finally soup season in the Valley.
-(Or close, anyway.)
-We grabbed our spoons (and chopsticks) and bowl-hopped across town to find the best, brightest, and most badass broths.
-Don’t burn your tongue!
+Steaming, soothing, and so good it can make your soul sing, soup is simply the best.
+It's high soup season here in the Valley.
+We grabbed our spoons (and chopsticks) and bowl-hopped across town to track down some of the best, brightest, and most badass broths.
+Given the bounty of options, it's almost a shame that soup season is so short here.
+So seize the bowl while you can.
+Here are a few soups you should look up on gray or chilly days this winter.

 Linda’s Homemade Tortilla Soup at Gadzooks Enchiladas & Soup